Chart Color Schemes

 Willunga hosts an older demographic, ranking in the top quartile nationwide

 Willunga has a median age of 47, which is higher than Greater Adelaide's figure of 39 and also above the national average of 38.
-The age profile shows that those aged 65-74 are particularly prominent, making up 14.7% of the population, while those aged 25-34 make up only 6.4%.
-This concentration of those aged 65-74 is well above the national figure of 9.4%.
-Between the 2021 Census and now, the proportion of those aged 75 to 84 has grown from 7.2% to 8.9%, while the proportion of those aged 15 to 24 has increased from 9.9% to 11.0%.
-Conversely, the proportion of those aged 45 to 54 has declined from 15.3% to 13.5%, and the proportion of those aged 35 to 44 has dropped from 11.9% to 10.8%.
-Looking ahead to 2041, demographic projections show significant shifts in Willunga's age structure.
-The 85+ group is expected to grow by 167%, reaching 197 people from the current figure of 73.
-Notably, the combined age groups of 65 and above are projected to account for 76% of total population growth, reflecting the area's aging demographic profile.
-In contrast, the age groups of 45-54 and 65-74 are expected to experience population declines.
+The age profile shows that those aged 65-74 make up 14.7% of the population, a proportion higher than both the Greater Adelaide and national averages (9.4%).
+In contrast, the 25-34 age group comprises only 6.4% of Willunga's population.
+Between the 2021 Census and the present, the 75 to 84 age group has grown from 7.2% to 8.9%, while the 15 to 24 cohort increased from 9.9% to 11.0%.
+Conversely, the 45 to 54 age group has decreased from 15.3% to 13.5%, and the 35 to 44 group has dropped from 11.9% to 10.8%.
+By 2041, demographic projections indicate significant shifts in Willunga's age structure.
+The 85+ age group is expected to grow by 166%, reaching 197 people from the current 73.
+Notably, the combined 65+ age groups are projected to account for 77% of total population growth, reflecting the area's aging demographic trend.
+Conversely, the 45 to 54 and 65 to 74 cohorts are expected to experience population declines.